DartZenDev/DartZen/packages/dartzen_transport/README.md

 ## 🎯 Philosophy

-`dartzen_transport` follows DartZen's core principles:
+`dartzen_transport` follows the Zen Architecture principles:

 - **Simplicity**: One clear way to do things
 - **Consistency**: Uniform API across all platforms